B2C Brands Stand Out Using Cartoon Commercials. Here’s What B2B Can Learn From Them!

 I believe we’re in a golden age of B2B video marketing.
 B2B businesses should feel free to take their plunge and explore creative ideas and create incredible experiences.
 At the end of the day, even their customers are ultimately human beings, not corporations.

 What’s the Takeaway?

-In conclusion, even though an animation is still cheaper than live‐action techniques, it is no longer the “retarded brother of advertising” as it was previously considered.
+In conclusion, even though animation is still cheaper than live‐action techniques, it is no longer the “retarded brother of advertising” as it was previously considered.
 What used to be primarily useful for animating anthropomorphic cereal mascots has become an extremely broad and versatile medium.
 Today barely a single commercial is without any form of animation whatsoever.
 It is generously used to place new logos over old ones, slide shampoo bottles gracefully into view, animated logos and slogans, and show off every angle of a smoothly cruising car.
 Although those are probably the most common use for animation in commercials, it is not only employed for the purpose of creating the illusion of live‐action and tweaking images to perfection.
-But, Animation is exclusively used as a medium by brands to create a platform agnostic campaign.
+But, Animation is exclusively used as a medium by brands to create a platform-agnostic campaign.
 In short, animation can be used to create anything.
 As a medium, it can co-exist with live-action and on its own.